Jackson66124/JavaFrameworks/README.md

 •  Rename the file the persistent storage is saved to.
 •  Modify the code to enforce that the inventory is between or at the minimum and maximum value.

+    Part.java, line 31-34: Added variables minInv and maxInv Part.java, line 56-63: Created another constructor including minInv and maxInv variables Part.java, line 104-118: Added getters and setters for variables minInv and maxInv, Added checkInventory method to check if inv is between minInv and maxInv AddInhousePartController, line 46-48: added if statement in method submitForm to checkInventory using method from Part AddOutsourcedPartController, line 47-49: added if statement in method submitForm to checkInventory using method from Part application.properties, line 6: Updated database file path with new database file name BootStrapData.java line 50-51, 59-60, 68-69, 77-78, 86-87: Added minInv and maxInv for 5 starting parts mainscreen.hmtl, line 44-45: Added table headers for max and min inventory values mainscnreen.hmtl, line 54-55: updated table to show the part min and max inverntory values InhousePartForm.hmtl line 24-30: Added text inputs for user to add/update min and max inventory values OutsourcedPartForm.html line 27-32: Added text inputs for user to add/update min and max inventory values

 H.  Add validation for between or at the maximum and minimum fields.
 The validation must include the following:
 •  Display error messages for low inventory when adding and updating parts if the inventory is less than the minimum number of parts.